wp-plugins/responsive-menu/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a Highly Customisable Responsive Menu Created By Peter Featherstone @ Network Intellect.
+This is a Highly Customisable Responsive Menu Created By Peter Featherstone

 == Description ==

-This is a Highly Customisable Responsive Menu Plugin, with 45 customisable options enabling you to change the:
+This is a Highly Customisable Responsive Menu Plugin, with 47 customisable options enabling you to change the:
 <br />
 <ul>
 <li> - Menu Title</li>